xiahaa/RS_IEKF/README.md

 if you use the dataset in the `data` folder, please cite the original work.

-if you use other files, please cite this work (format release later).
+if you use other files, please cite this work:
+> Hu, X., Olesen, D. and Knudsen, P., 2020, October.
+Multistate Constrained Invariant Kalman Filter For Rolling Shutter Camera And Imu Calibration.
+In 2020 IEEE International Conference on Image Processing (ICIP) (pp. 56-60).
+IEEE.